-Firstly, taking a proper break every now and then does wonders for productivity, which means you’ll be able to put a lot more energy into earning your living when you get back.
+Firstly, taking a proper break every now and then does wonders for productivity.
+This means you’ll be able to put a lot more energy into earning your living when you get back.

 Here are seven simple ways to do just that:

 - Buy clothing/accessories to sell back home

 - Extra – Use a cashback credit card